translate/pootle/docs/server/commands.rst

 initdb
 ^^^^^^

-This is Pootle's install process, it creates the default admin user, populates the language table with several languages with their correct fields, initializes several terminology projects, and creates the tutorial project.
+This is Pootle's install process, it creates the default *admin* user, populates the language table with several languages with their correct fields, initializes several terminology projects, and creates the tutorial project.

-*initdb* can only be run after *syncdb*.
+``initdb`` can only be run after :ref:`commands#syncdb`.

-.. note:: *initdb* will not import translations into the database, so the first visit to Pootle after *initdb* will be very slow. **It is best to run refresh_stats immediately after initdb**.
+.. note:: ``initdb`` will not import translations into the database, so the first visit to Pootle after ``initdb`` will be very slow. **It is best to run refresh_stats immediately after initdb**.

 .. _commands#updatedb: